Corycus: The city

 Until the mid-14th century the Armenians held both the mainland and island castles, which guarded this strategic port for the Armenian Kingdom of Cilicia.
 Simon, the Baron of Koŕikos, attended the coronation of King Levon I in 1198/99.
 Subsequent Armenian nobles maintained authority in the area (with a few brief interruptions) until 1360, when Peter I, the King of Cyprus, removed the Mamelukes and assumed suzerainty.
-In the late 14th century it fell again to the Turks.
+In the late 14th century it was seized again by the Turks.
 From 1448 or 1454 it belonged alternately to the Karamanids, the Egyptians, the Karamanids a second time, and finally to the Ottoman Empire.

 Archaeological surveys published in 1982 and 1987 found that the Armenians maintained (with occasional repairs) the mainland castle’s simple Byzantine plan with its rectangular double walls, square towers, and two chapels, all of which were built with masonry taken from the nearby late antique city.
 The only original Armenian construction is one small chapel.
 Kizkalesi on the island has the extensive remains of Armenian rebuilding.
 The island was once connected to the mainland fort by a breakwater.

 The ruins of the city are extensive.
 Among them are a triumphal arch, a necropolis with a beautiful Christian tomb, sarcophagi, etc. The two medieval castles, one on the shore, the other in an islet, connected by a ruined pier, are partially preserved; the former was reputed impregnable.
 The walls of the castle on the mainland contain many pieces of columns; and a mole of great unhewn rocks projects from one angle of the fortress about a hundred yards across the bay.
 Three churches are also found, one decorated with frescoes.
 The walls of the ancient city may still be traced, and there appear to be sufficient remains to invite a careful examination of the spot.